90barricade93/90barricade93/README.md

 # Welcome to My GitHub Profile!

 ## 👋 Hi there,
 I'm 90Barricade93 a.k.a Raymond!
 I recently embarked on my journey in the IT field and am eager to further develop my skills and knowledge.
-My background in aviation security, interests for tech & innovation, reinforced by completing over 40 courses related to data and AI, has ignited my passion for technology.
+A python course, interests for tech & innovation, reinforced by completing over 40 courses related to data and AI, has ignited my passion for technology.

 <img src="profile-pic (2) (2).png"
      style="display: block; margin-left: auto; margin-right: auto; max-height: 400px;"